lagadic/pepper_control/README.md

 ### Example:
-You can use visp_naoqi to control in velocity Romeo or Pepper, otherwise you can directly create a proxy to the module pepper_control running in the robot:
+You can use visp_naoqi to control the joints of Pepper in velocity, otherwise you can directly create a proxy to the module pepper_control running in the robot:

 ```
   // Connect to module